Keeten999/Hangman-Game/README.md

 # Hangman-Game
-This repository will use loops, ascii, and user input to simulate a game of hangman.
-Use input validation and input for length of the word
+This repository houses an Api and regular version of the classic hangman game.
+The game consists of
+--getting a random word
+--displaying the game in the terminal
+--updating the display based on the inputed letter --give a percantage based win rate at the end